hallzhallz/hallzhallz.github.io/2020-04-25 Mikrotik hEX S/README.md

 ```

 ## Configure automatic updates
 Its important to run the latest version of routerOS so that your router has the latest security fixes.
-The following adds a script that runs daily at 3am that updates the router and restarts it...
-(TODO only reboot if update was available)
+The following adds a script that every second day and attempts to update the router.
+If there is no update then the script exits with an error on the 'download 0' command and will not reboot the router.

 ```
-/system scheduler
+# create download and update script
-add interval=1d name=Upgrade_Router on-event=”/system upgrade\r\
+ /system script add name=DownloadAndUpdate source="/system upgrade\r\
 \nrefresh\r\
 \n:delay 20\r\
 \ndownload 0\r\